Chwiggy/thesis_bachelor/src/chapters/03_methodology.typ

       The easiest choice for this is overlaying grid cells.
 For this the choice fell on hexagonal grid cells for their translational symmetries in regards to cartesian distance between all adjacent cells.
 For this hexgrids for the aroa of Heidelberg were acquired from `h3pandas` @dahn_h3pandas_2023.
 For these cells population density data was acquired from the Global Human Settlement (GHS) project @schiavina_ghs-pop_2023.

-  == Processing
+  == Processing <method_processing>
     With all this data it becomes possible to calculate travel time matrices for multimodal public transport journeys with `r5py`.
 The general flow of data as described in @processing_chart, was primarily contained within a `python` application running in a `docker` container, that could run on a linux server.
 The only exceptions were the supply of a suitable GTFS schedule dataset, and the supply of the right tiles from the GHS layer dataset.

     The large DELFI GTFS dataset was cropped to the general area of Heidelberg to reduce computational overhead for the travel time matrix routing.
 For this, I used the `gtfs-general` command line tool @psotta_michaelsjpgtfs-general_2024.
 Similarly osm `.pbf` files acquired from geofabrik were, this time automatically, cropped using `osmosis` @openstreetmap_osmosis_2023 if they were larger than a filesize limit based on the locally available computing power.

     Both the OSM data and the gtfs data then were supplied as properties to the `r5py` class `TransitNetwork`.
 A departure date was automatically chosen then out of the `r5py TransitNetwork` automatically based on a few heuristics, to pick an arbitray non-special weekday.
-The date arrived at by this process was /* TODO insert date*/.
 For this date a departure time was chosen for each hour with a departure time window of 60 minutes, as such covering the entire day.
 Routing modes were set to walking and public transit to capture a common use case of public transit use, where transit users walk to the first stop of their itinerary, and walk from the last transit stop of their itinerary to their destination.

     #figure(
       box(